GA-BEWD-2014/BEWD-2014/04_Collections_APIs/exercises/README.md

 ####Instructional Design Notes
 *	The purpose of this exercise is to allow students to test their understanding thus far.
 *	Should be completed individually.
+*	Solution file provided uses ternary operators, so ask a few students to share their solutions before sharing the GA solution file.

 ##Teddit API News